poletaevvlad/Hedgehog/THEMES.md

 ## gruvbox

-This themes are based on the "Gruvbox" VIM theme developed by Pavel Pertsev (@morhetz).
+These themes are based on the "Gruvbox" VIM theme developed by Pavel Pertsev (@morhetz).
 See the original at [github.com/morhetz/gruvbox](https://github.com/morhetz/gruvbox).